almondmilkandavocad0s/almondmilkandavocad0s/README.md

 I currently work in Higher-Ed, where I create full-scale internal data products [like this one ^](https://analytics.unl.edu/), to enrich teaching and learning and drive better academic outcomes at our institution.
 I also enjoy collaborating with my peers in my learning analytics work.

 My journey has been shaped by a diverse range of experiences, from developing transformative software solutions in the insurance industry to mentoring and guiding students as a teaching assistant during my grad school.
 I have a **Master's degree in Computer Science** from the [University of Nebraska-Lincoln](https://www.unl.edu/), where I honed my skills in problem solving, academic reseach, and coding.
-I have contributed to research publications, and graduated with a Masters' Thesis, showcasing my commitment to advancing knowledge in the field.
+I have contributed to research publications, and graduated with a [Masters' Thesis](https://digitalcommons.unl.edu/computerscidiss/118/), showcasing my commitment to advancing knowledge in the field.

-I am committed to continuous learning and growth, always seeking new opportunities to expand my knowledge and skills in the ever-evolving field of data and AI.
+I am inclined towards expanding my professional expertise, always seeking opportunities to upskill to make era-relevant contributions in the spate of Computer Science.

 Lately, I’ve been exploring the fast-paced field of AI Engineering, with focussed interests in **Educational Data Mining and Learning Analytics**.